ananyakaushik20/CV-from-scratch/README.md

 ## Daily Progress

-### Day 1 ans 2: Understanding the Computer Vision Landscape + Foundations of CV
+### Day 1 and 2: Understanding the Computer Vision Landscape + Foundations of CV

 - Watched 2 lectures
 - Revisited basics of ML